How It Works

 Step 2 — Prepare and Train

-you receive guidance to help you arrive prepared
+Before your Development Cycle, you'll receive guidance to help you arrive prepared.

 During the cycle: